 It would be nearly a year later before the two would once again cross paths.
 This time Big Daddy Walter had become simply WALTER.
 With the newly shortened and direct name came a new vision.
 During wXw’s Shotgun Live Tour in Koln, WALTER would defeat Dragunov by the referee’s decision.
 The next time the two would face one another in a match of significance would be for the wXw Unified World Wrestling Title.

 Again, Dragunov would defeat WALTER after twenty-three minutes in an absolute war.
 WALTER would once again earn a title match less than a month later, but the result was the same.
 Losing to the champion Dragunov.

 As time passed, the two rivals would eventually come together to achieve success as a tag team.
-On August 3rd, 2019, Dragunov and WALTER would come together to defeat Aussie Open (Mark Davis and Kyle Fletcher) to become the wXw World Tag Team Champions.
+On August 3rd, 2019, Dragunov and WALTER would come together to defeat Aussie Open (Mark Davis and Kyle Fletcher).
+They would become the wXw World Tag Team Champions.

 “I think he may have made a lot of my life, like, as a wrestler.
 He made me completely because every time we fought, it was like you had to really work for something, so much fight for something, I think it’s like WALTER and I fighting was meant to be, it’s like we need to fight each other.
 And we recognized it very early, back in 2017, there was electricity when we both stepped into the ring.
 We had no choice but to just go at it.

 I think this is something very unique if you are able as a performer to go ridiculously into this with all the energy and all the intensity you have.
 And this happens all the time with us.
 He also has this intensity, which is completely different to mine, but because of that, we are very similar because we just hit each other like a lightning strike.
 And that’s something that people feel when we face each other.” – Ilja Dragunov talking to Inside The Ropes